th3-tech/elemProjectGame/README.md

 # elemProjectGame
-A project which will either be on Fluorine or Potassium, in the form of an JS and HTML game
+A project on potassium, right now a web page and possibly a game in the future